 Or are you just looking to sell out or exit and retire?

-You have grown your business diligently and now your mind turns to collecting your reward.
+You have grown your business diligently and now your mind turns to collect your reward.
 Achieving the best return from your business requires the same diligence it took to grow it.
 So how can you ensure the best reward for your efforts?

-Death, disability, illness and retirement are not always predictable.
+Death, disability, illness, and retirement are not always predictable.
 Succession planning protects your business, its assets and its value should the unforeseen occur.

 A succession plan may comprise of a number of strategies to ensure that the business enables management to succeed and for the business to continue to be in good hands long after the original founder/s have gone or moved on.